crowleydi/ece231-week-1/README.md

     ./hello > hello.md

-Your program should generated a text document (`hello.md`) in markdown format that when viewed will tell me about you.
+Your program would then generate a text document (`hello.md`) in markdown format that when viewed will tell me about you.
 Be creative and try to use as many elements of the markdown language as you can.
 Try to use headings, lists, bold and italic fonts, emoji, etc. Maybe have links to social media profiles.
 Please include at least one image that the document will display.
 It can be a picture of you, your dog, or whatever you like.